denxeiy/gitbare.nvim/README.md

 # **I. GitBare.nvim**

-PLugin for Neovim to search files, words and navigate through your "bare" git repository.
+Plugin for Neovim to search files, words and navigate through your "bare" git repository.

 Decided to make one because couldn't find any in GitHub.
 There is some plugins, like fugitive and ":Telescope git_files" command from telescope, but they were not enough and didn't work with "bare's" the way i wanted to.